top of page

 • Trauma (impact caused by injury)

-• Orthopaedic (joint) Surgery
+• Orthopaedic (joint) surgery

-• Excess weight
+• Excess weight and reduced activity

 • Poor conformation - i.e. poor breeding